-Don’t try to train when the dog is still “coming down” from a stressful guarding experience; he need a chance to cool down, maybe even over a couple of days.
-Prevent the guarding behavior during that time.
-You want to start with the dog relaxed and comfortable, secure and not feeling threatened.
+Don’t try to train when the dog is still “coming down” from a stressful guarding experience; he needs a chance to cool down, maybe even over a couple of days.
+Prevent the guarding behavior during that time (and always!)
+Start training when the dog is relaxed and comfortable, secure and not feeling threatened.
 And don’t start with that same item he was willing to guard so fiercely.
 Start with something far less valuable.
 Make sure the dog is in that relaxed frame of mind throughout your training session.
-We want him to learn to enjoy that relaxed feeling that comes over him while eating those yummy treats and learning not to feel threatened.
+You want him to learn to enjoy that relaxed feeling that comes over him while eating those yummy treats and learning not to feel threatened.

 It may take some time

-Remember that some of the adult dogs we meet already have a strong habit of feeling threatened in these situations.
+Remember that some of the adult dogs you may meet already have a strong habit of feeling threatened in these situations.
 Don’t feel inadequate if you can’t change that right away.
-Revel in the joy of seeing dogs improve quickly when it happens.
+Revel in the joy of seeing dogs improve quickly when your training helps that happen.
 Know for sure that even when you don’t see immediate improvement, the dog is learning if you’re following a good teaching process.
-The behavior is improving, even if at a level you can barely see; follow the protocol and you can improve it.
+The behavior is improving, even if at a level you can barely see; continue to follow the protocol.
 Be sure do your part to prevent Resource Guarding behavior from getting worse.